EmBrochard/Sculpture-techniques-expertise_Statistics/README.md

 ---------------------------------------------------------------------------------------------------

-This code has been designed for the open-source free Python programming languages.
+This code has been designed for the open-source free R programming languages.

 ---------------------------------------------------------------------------------------------------